codingwatermelon/codingwatermelon.github.io/_posts/2022-02-06-how-to-make-a-discord-bot.md

     - Basic Node apps are composed of an application file `app.js` and files to specify dependencies (`package.json` and `package-lock.json`).
     - See files here [app.js](), [package.json]() (note: package-lock.json has to be generated on your machine (see video at 00:00))
     - I used [this article](https://www.devdungeon.com/content/javascript-discord-bot-tutorial) to figure out how to build the Node app

-{:start="4"}
-4. Set up the Docker container
-    - I used [this article](https://nodejs.org/en/docs/guides/nodejs-docker-webapp/) to figure out how to 'Dockerize' the Node app
-    - Make sure that if you share your code with others to strip out any sensitive information, like client tokens.
-Check out my video or see the sources below if you want to learn more about how everything works up to this point.

-    `docker pull jftorres/armv7ttsapp`
-    `docker run -p 49160:8080 -v /home/pi/discordbot/media:/usr/src/app/media -d jftorres/armv7ttsapp`

     - I've programmed three functions:
         - /tts
             - When you use this command, the app will create a text file, which the Pi will read by which creates an .mp3 file from the text and then the script will play the file.